 Mary Lothrop, Director of Health Professions, co-chair

-Hannah Benz, MD, Assistant Director of Health Professions
+Hannah Benz, MD, Associate Director of Health Professions

 Christopher Andrews, Associate Professor of Computer Science